JUNE 1945

 Marines land on Kume Jima.

-B-29's hit oil refineries
+B-29's hit oil refineries.

 Jun 27.
-Luzon declared captured - 5-1/2 months.
+Luzon declared captured after 5-1/2 months of fighting.

 Jun 28.
 Japanese submarine I 36 carries out unsuccessful kaiten attack on Antares (AKS-3)